 Le Col de la Croix Fry in the Tour

-The Col de la Croix Fry has been used by the Tour de France four times.
+Before reappearing as the first of four climbs on Stage 10 of the 2018 Tour de France, the Croix Fry has only been used four times by the Tour.
 It was first crossed by Piotr Ugromov in 1994 on the 18th stage, from Moutiers to Cluses.
 Laurent Jalabert was the next to be first over, on the 15th stage in 1997, from Courchevel to Morzine, followed by Lance Armstrong on the 17th stage in 2004, from Bourg d’Oisans to le Grand Bornand.

 Under lashing rain the Portuguese rider Rui Costa broke away from the group and dramatically caught the Frenchman in Manigod, about half way up the climb.
 To the huge disappointment of all the French spectators, he unceremoniously dumped him and went on to win the stage in Le Grand Bornand, 48” ahead of Andreas Klöden.
 Rolland finally trailed in 6’40” later.